 Depending on how badly broken the whisk is, you might be able to fix it permanently or temporarily, to get you through the one recipe you’re making.
 If you can’t fix it, however, you’ll need to find an alternative whisk to do the job for you.
 Thankfully, there are many whisk substitutes around your house that can help.

-If you want to find out how to whisk without a whisk keep reading on!
+If you want to find out how to whisk without a whisk, then you’re in the right place.
+Keep reading on to learn about some of my favorite whisk substitutes!

 What is a Whisk Normally Used For?